-Online, Hybrid & On-Campus
+Type: Online, Hybrid & On-Campus

 Program Overview: If serving the community is your calling, then Baptist College with its Christian environment and a rich academic experience can be just apt for you.
 Well, this RN to BSN program can put you on a career fast track in a short span without compromising on your current work commitments.
 The program is ideally meant for registered nurses as the curriculum expands on your past education and experience.
 The program is offered in an online, hybrid and face to face format.
 So, you can choose the delivery method that works best for you.
 Furthermore, you even have the flexibility to choose from a part-time or full-time schedule.
 The average time students take to complete the required 30 core BSN courses is one year.
 The curriculum focuses on population health nursing, nursing leadership, research and evidence-based thinking.